Sister Sylvester & Deniz Tortum

 Secure your Festival Pass to The Dark now which includes tickets to every performance along with a complimentary sauna and ice skating session!

-She is a Creative Capital fellow, a current resident at ONX Studio; a 2019 MacDowell Fellow; an alumnus of the Public Theater New Works program and CPH:DOX lab.
+She is a 2025 Creative Capital fellow, a current resident at ONX Studio; a 2025 Yaddo Fellow; a 2019 MacDowell Fellow; an alumnus of the Public Theater New Works program and CPH:DOX lab.
 She co-teaches a bio-art class at Colorado College, and has also taught and lectured at MIT, Princeton, UCCS, Columbia University, and Boğaziçi, Istanbul.

-Her work has been called ‘genuinely subversive’ by Time Out NY; ‘imaginative and original’ by New York Times; ‘pulse-raising’ by Exeunt Magazine, ‘apocalyptic’ by artforum, and an ‘otherworldly, intimate, off-kilter, queer artistic orgasm’ by Life Magazine, Greece.
+Her work has been called ‘genuinely subversive’ by Time Out NY; ‘imaginative and original’ by New York Times; ‘perplexing’ by Theaterscene, ‘apocalyptic’ by Artforum, and an ‘otherworldly, intimate, off-kilter, queer artistic orgasm’ by Life Magazine, Greece.

 Deniz Tortum (Istanbul, 1989) works in film and immersive media.
 His latest film, “Our Ark” (co-directed with Sister Sylvester, 2021), premiered at IDFA and screened internationally; and his feature documentary, “Phases of Matter” (2020), premiered at the International Film Festival Rotterdam and received the Best Documentary awards at the Istanbul and Antalya Film Festivals.
 He is currently developing a series of work around geoengineering, spiritism, and the climate crisis.